stlab/better-code/better-code/src/chapter-2-contracts.md

 programming in a totally dynamic language, like Javascript, or Python without type hints, you have to put a lot more of that sort of information into the written documentation.

+### Summing Up

+- Breathe.
+To experience higher quality and development speed, you may need to give up the experience of cranking out massive amounts of code.